MoeHraibe/Cyclistic-Case-Study/README.md

 As a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago, I am tasked alongside my team to understand how casual riders differ from annual members.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 From these insights, my team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve our recommendations.

 ### **About the Company: Cyclistic**
 In 2016, Cyclistic launched a successful bike-share offering.
-Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
-The bikes can be unlocked from one station and returned to any other station in the system anytime.
+Since then, the program has grown to a fleet of 5,824 bicycles that are tracked and locked into a network of 692 stations across Chicago.
+The bikes can be unlocked from one station and returned to any other station in the system at anytime.
 Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
 One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships

 ### **Scope of Work**